 It is no secret that there has been a mind-boggling demand for nurses over the past few years.
 Our healthcare system currently requires close to one million replacement and new nursing professionals.
-And this overwhelming appeal is on the rise and will continue to be for quite some time.
-By 2026, it is estimated that the employment of RNs (registered nurses) will grow 15%, far above the average for occupations all across the board.
+This overwhelming appeal is on the rise and will continue to be for quite some time.
+By 2026, it is estimated that the employment of RNs (registered nurses) will grow 15%, far above the average for occupations across the board.
 A result of this dramatic increase in nursing students has been the development of additional job openings.
-But more important than that is the significantly higher number of accelerated programs designated specifically for talented, hard-working students who are ready to devote their hearts to nursing and complete their training in under 2 years.
+But more important is the significantly higher number of accelerated programs designated specifically for talented, hard-working students ready to devote their hearts to nursing and complete their training in under 2 years.

 Who is this program for?

 Are you an aspiring nurse with outstanding learning techniques, unshakable commitment and a knack for academic excellence?
 Do you have a Bachelor’s Degree in an unrelated field but want to join the healthcare force?
 Have you just switched careers and are ready to become a nurse as soon as possible but lack the credentials and studies for it?
 Look no further than an Accelerated BSN program – the ensuing certification will offer you a stable, high-paying job, plenty of firsthand experience within a clinical setting and a solid theoretical foundation that you can cover in as little as 12 months.